FrancescoVanella/dnlp_project/README.md

 # DNLP project

-This repository contains two extensions for the DNLP project.
+This repository contains two extensions for the Deep Natural Language Processing (DNLP) project.
 Each subdirectory contains a self-contained module with its own documentation and source code.

 ## Author
 Francesco Vanella